Visit our new website. We'd appreciate your feedback!

 Length: Three miles

 Packed with culture, creativity and community spirit, this walking route through London’s East End starts at Aldgate East underground station, a one-minute walk from world-class contemporary art at Whitechapel Gallery.
-Next stop, via a 25-minute walk through Liverpool Street, is the Barbican, where culture buffs can look forward to packed programmes of cinema, art, music and theatre.
-Returning to the East End via Shoreditch and Brick Lane, future visitors will be greeted by a creative buzz, unique shops and mouth-watering curries.
+Next stop, via a 25-minute walk through Liverpool Street, is the Barbican, where you can look forward to packed programmes of cinema, art, music and theatre.
+Returning to the East End via Shoreditch and Brick Lane, you’ll be greeted by a creative buzz, unique shops and mouth-watering curries.
 From there, it’s a five-minute walk to Old Spitalfields Market, home to a labyrinth of stalls and independent artisans.
-Visitors can finish this dream adventure with a drink in the historic Ten Bells, an East London institution, opposite the market.
+Finish this dream adventure with a drink in the historic Ten Bells, an East London institution, opposite the market.

-Looking for a tour?
-Visitors can take a London Walking Tour to discover the history of the East End.
+Rather book a tour?
+Take a London Walking Tour to discover the history of the East End.

 Start: Green Park